 National Wreaths Across America Day is Saturday, December 15th.

-You can join in the mission to remember our fallen heroes, honor those who currently serve in their families and teach younger generations the value of freedom.
+You can join in the mission to remember our fallen heroes, honor those who currently serve and their families, and teach younger generations the value of freedom.

-A fifteen dollar donation to wreaths across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.
+A $15 donation to Wreaths Across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.

 The veterans' wreaths have become a gift of America's respect.

-Sponsor a veterans wreath today and show your appreciation.
+Sponsor a veterans' wreath today and show your appreciation.

-There there was this document of Robert Muller's office that you know they wanted to use to sign as part of a plea deal, had in there, for example, this particular text.
+All right, as we continue with Jerome Corsi, by the way, who is going to stay with us past the half hour here, there was this document of Robert Mueller's office that they wanted to use to sign as part of a plea deal had in there, for example, this particular text.

-The body of the message read, get to the founder of the organization, Assange, at the Ecuadorian Embassy in London and get the pending organization one emails.
+The body of the message read, get to the founder of the organization, Assange, at the Ecuadorian embassy in London and get the pending Organization One emails.

-They deal with foundation allegedly.
+They deal with Foundation, allegedly.

-Now, number one, I don't remember anything that ever came out about found the Clinton Foundation from WikiLeaks.
+Now, number one, I don't remember anything that ever came out about the Clinton Foundation from WikiLeaks.

 I might be wrong.